ImperialCollegeLondon/grad_school_git_course/_episodes/l1-02-committing-history.md

 >
 {: .challenge}

+> ## Why stage?
+>
+> The last exercises highlights the reason Git use a staging area before making
+> commits.
+You can make file changes as you want all at once and then group them
+> together logically to make individual commits.
+We'll see why having only sets
+> of related changes for a specific purpose in a single commit is so useful
+> later on.
+{: .callout}

 ## Git History and Log

 We used `git log` previously to see the first commit we created.
 Let's run it